5th Grade Dyslexic/ADHD Curriculum Bundle

 Fun-Schooling Math for Minecrafters: Help students enjoy aspects of math including: addition, subtraction, multiplication, fractions, story problems, and mazes.
 This math book will change a child's attitude about math.
 It not only includes number games, but also has other activities that help children process math lessons so they will be able to remember them later.

 Fun-Schooling With Minecraft: Minecraft pictures, projects, and creations galore grace this journal.
 Students will document learning in multiple, core elementary subjects with a fun Minecraft theme.
 Includes coloring pages, writing prompts, and other activities.
+Minecraft is strongly recommended to complete some activities.

 7 Subject Science Portfolio: Your students will learn about botany, technology, chemistry, meteorology, zoology, geology, and physics with this creative research guide.
 They’ll use library books, videos, and online research to complete assignments.
 Students will also get to try out some of their findings in Minecraft.